Joe Philbin (rugby league): Bradford

 He was sent on a month's loan to Super League side Bradford in January 2014.

 Swinton

-Joe has featured in two matches via dual registration for Swinton, and scored one try.
+Philbin featured in two matches via dual registration for Swinton, and scored one try.

 International career

 In 2016 he was called up to the Ireland squad for the 2017 Rugby League World Cup European Pool B qualifiers.

 In 2018 he was selected for the England Knights on their tour of Papua New Guinea.
 He played against Papua New Guinea at the Lae Football Stadium and the Oil Search National Football Stadium.

 He was added to the Great Britain Lions Elite Performance squad in September 2019.

 He was selected in squad for the 2019 Great Britain Lions tour of the Southern Hemisphere.